Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/c62323dc-3b05-4ad8-92ee-bccaf7831d54" frameborder="no" scrolling="no" seamless=""></iframe>

-In this episode, we unpack practical, science-backed ways to calm a dysregulated nervous system.
-So attention, learning, and connection can follow.
+In this episode, I share practical, science-backed strategies to calm the nervous system so attention, learning, and connection can follow.

-• Movement + protein.
-Snack with protein/fats and 10–15 minutes of play.
+• Movement + protein: snack with protein/fats, followed by 10–15 minutes of play

-Example: Instead of “Do your homework now,” try “Let’s breathe together, grab a crunchy snack, then you can scooter for 10 minutes.”
+Parent example: Instead of yelling, a parent guided a child: “Let’s breathe together, grab a crunchy snack, then scooter for 10 minutes.”
+Meltdowns were reduced, and transitions became smoother.

 Other supports: